omolayole/portfolio/README.md

 ## Description of Project

-It is a project that display the work that have done.
+It is a project that display the work that I have done.

 ## Link

-To view live page, click [here](CONTRIBUTING.md).
+To view live page, click [here](https://omolayole.github.io/portfolio/).